Thol. Thirumavalavan: Political career

-In 2001 state elections Viduthalai Chiruthaigal allied with the Dravida Munnetra Kazhagam and contested seven seats.
-Since the PMK joined the AIADMK alliance, the VCK had to join the DMK led alliance.
-There were ideological differences in the alliance as it had BJP, which was earlier criticised by Thirumavalavan.
-Thirumavalavan was elected from Mangalore Constituency to State Legislative Assembly.
-During the 2004 general elections, he resigned his MLA post on 3 February 2004 quoting humiliation meted out by the alliance partners, especially the DMK.
-He also quoted that he quit as he contested in the symbol of DMK during the 2001 assembly elections.
-Thirumavalavan contested once again from Chidambaram in 2004 general elections, this time with Janata Dal (United) and polled 257,000 votes and lost by a low margin.
+In the 2001 Tamil Nadu assembly elections, the Viduthalai Chiruthaigal Katchi (VCK) allied with the DMK and contested in seven seats.
+Since the PMK joined the AIADMK-led alliance, the VCK chose to join the opposite alliance.
+Though the DMK-led alliance also had the Bharathiya Janata Party (BJP), with which VCK had ideological differences and was criticised earlier by Thirumavalavan, he still joined the alliance.
+He was elected from Mangalore constituency to the legislative assembly, contesting on the symbol of the DMK.
+He resigned his position from the assembly on 3 February 2004, citing difference with the alliance partners, especially the DMK.
+He contested once again from Chidambaram in the 2004 general elections, in alliance with the Janata Dal (United), and lost to Ponnuswamy of the PMK again.